 Who we are

-About our report
+About this report

 BCE publishes a corporate responsibility report annually.
-This report marks our 28th year of annual reporting on the environmental, social, and governance (ESG) topics that are most significant to our stakeholders and to our business.
-This report contains an overview of our corporate responsibility strategy, including progress toward achieving our short-, medium-, and longer-term goals in the areas of team members, customers, society, and environment.
-This document, together with the information and documents available in the Responsibility section of BCE’s website, serves as a comprehensive view of our corporate responsibility (CR) performance and programs.GRI 102-54
+This report marks our 29th year of annual reporting on the environmental, social and governance (ESG) topics that are most significant to our stakeholders and to our business.
+This report contains an overview of our corporate responsibility strategy, including progress toward achieving our short-, medium-and longer-term goals pertaining to our team members, customers, society, community and the environment.
+This document, together with the information and documents available in the Responsibility section of BCE’s website, serves as a comprehensive view of our corporate responsibility (CR) performance and programs. tagGRI 102-54

-This report has been prepared in accordance with the Global Reporting Initiative (GRI) Standards-Core option, with the addition of select Sustainability Accounting Standards Board (SASB) indicators and Sustainable Development Goals (SDGs).
-As a signatory to the United Nations Global Compact (UNGC) since 2006, we are expected to report our progress on human rights, labour, environment and anti-corruption, therefore this report describes actions we have taken to implement the UNGC guidelines and principles, and serves as our Communication on Progress (COP).
-We also support the Task Force on Climate-related Financial Disclosure’s (TCFD) recommendations, as detailed here.
+This report has been prepared in accordance with the GRI Standards-Core option, with the addition of select SASB indicators and SDGs As a signatory to the UNGC since 2006, we are expected to report our progress in the areas of human rights, labour, environment and anti-corruption,.
+Therefore this report describes the actions we have taken to implement the UNGC guidelines and principles, and serves as our Communication on Progress (COP).
+We also support the TCFD here

-As part of our objective to reduce our carbon footprint, since 2007, our annual Corporate responsibility report has been available online only, in English and French.
+As part of our objective to reduce our carbon footprint, since 2007, our annual Corporate Responsibility Report has been available online only, in English and French.

 The PDF is accessible and easily read on a standard computer screen and most screen readers used by the visually impaired.
-The document is also mobile friendly.
+The document is also mobile-friendly.

-Reporting period and organizational boundariesGRI 102-2, 102-50
+Reporting period and organizational boundariestagGRI 102-10, 102-50

-Major changes since last report
+Major changes since last report tagGRI 102-49

 Some of the more significant changes since we last reported: